Cam Atkinson Game Preview: Flyers vs. Sabres

 Atkinson Season Stats Insights

-- In 9 games this season, Atkinson has a plus-minus of -2, while averaging 17:26 on the ice per game.

-- Atkinson has scored a goal in four of nine games this year, netting multiple goals in one of them.
+- Atkinson has scored a goal in five of 10 games this year, netting multiple goals in one of them.

-- In five of nine games this season, Atkinson has registered a point, including two games with two or more points.
+- In six of 10 games this season, Atkinson has recorded a point, including two games with two or more points.

-- Atkinson has registered an assist once this season, and had multiple assists in that game (through nine games played).
+- Atkinson has registered an assist once this season, and had multiple assists in that game (through 10 games played).

-- The implied probability that Atkinson hits the over on his points prop total is 51.2%, based on the odds.
+- The implied probability that Atkinson goes over his points prop total is 53.5%, based on the odds.

-- There is a 32.3% chance of Atkinson having more than 0.5 assists, based on the moneyline odds.
+- Atkinson has an implied probability of 33.3% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.